 The graduation fee is \$100 and is payable upon receipt of an e-bill notification from the office of Student Accounts.

 LATE TUITION PAYMENT FEE

-Tuition payment due dates are indicated in the 2015-2016 Academic Calendar on page i.
+Tuition payment due dates are indicated in the 2016-2017 Academic Calendar on page ii.
 If payment is received after the due date, a late payment fee of \$150 will be incurred.

 TRANSFER CREDIT FEE